Adrianrguez96/DCore-FiveM-Roleplay-Framework/README.md

 <div align="center"><img src="https://i.ibb.co/Fxgq0QH/logo.png" alt="D-Core logo"></div>

 # D-Core Framework
-That is a basic core framework where your are create a your own **roleplay server**.
-That is based in POO programing in LUA and, the nui, used HTML5, CSS3, query and javascript with standar ES6.

-# Use core functions in another resourse
+D-Core Framework is a foundational core designed to help you create and manage your own roleplay server on FiveM.
+Built with an object-oriented programming (OOP) approach in Lua, D-Core utilizes modern web technologies such as HTML5, CSS3, jQuery, and ES6 JavaScript for its NUI (New User Interface).

+## Features
+- Object-Oriented Programming: D-Core leverages Lua's OOP capabilities, allowing for clean, modular, and maintainable code.
+- Modern Web Technologies: The NUI components are built using HTML5, CSS3, jQuery, and JavaScript (ES6), ensuring a responsive and dynamic user interface.
+- Flexible Integration: Easily integrate D-Core with other resources or modify existing scripts like ESX or Qbus to work seamlessly with D-Core.

+# Using Core Functions in Other Resources
+D-Core's core functions can be integrated into other resources or modified scripts to enhance your server's capabilities.
+Below are the basic declarations needed to start using D-Core in your client and server scripts.

+## Client-Side Declaration
-You can use the core functions in another resourse or modify ESX or Qbus scripts to be use the D-Core.
-In the case of client, you must declared the next in your first part of script or, I recommend crearte a new file lua calls **core.lua** where you separe  this part of the script logic.
+To use D-Core functions on the client side, add the following code at the beginning of your script.
+It's recommended to create a separate file, core.lua, where you can manage this part of your script logic.

-**Client declaration**
  ```
 Core = Core or {}